Metacorp

 1. Mining of minerals.

-2. Slurry pipelines (coal lignite and other ores) passing through national parks / sanctuaries / coral reefs, ecologically sensitive areas.
+2. Slurry pipelines (coal, lignite & other ores) passing through national parks/sanctuaries/coral reefs, ecologically sensitive areas.

 3. Offshore and onshore oil and gas exploration, development & production